 Up to 80% of strokes can be prevented.
 Consider taking the following measures to help reduce your chances of having a stroke:

 - Maintain healthy cholesterol levels.
 Get regular cholesterol screenings.
-Total cholesterol levels under 200 are recommended and if yours is higher, it may be controlled through healthy eating habits, physical activity or medications.
+If yours is high, it may be controlled through healthy eating habits, physical activity or medications.

 - If you have Afib, which is a type of irregular heartbeat, control it with medications.
 While it can occur at any age, it is more common in people 65 years and older and people with high blood pressure, heart disease or diabetes.